Bobbo117/GarageController/README.md

 -   GarageDoor.ino software reports motion and garage door state, light level, temperature, and humidity wirelessly to the Lillygo module via ESPNOW .
 The software documents the pin connections for the sensors.

-    ### Ultrasonic auto monitor reports whether car is present or not:
+    ### Ultrasonic auto monitor reports whether vehicle is present or not:

     ![](media/45ec8d44794ab97698b2ebf1c525d678.jpeg)

 -   eSP32, ultrasonic sensor, bracket measure distance to floor in inches.
--   When car is absent, it reports around 80 inches.
+-   When vehicle is absent, it reports around 80 inches.
--   When car is present, it reports 15 inches.
+-   When vehicle is present, it reports 15 inches.
--   UltrasonicTapeMeasure.ino software reports distance from ceiling of a reflective surface to the Garage Controller via ESPNOW.
+-   UltrasonicTapeMeasure.ino software reports to the Garage Controller via ESPNOW.
 -   The software documents the pin connections for the ultrasonic sensor.

-  ###  SUV Hatch Sensor reports hatch open or closed state:
+  ###  Vehicle Hatch Sensor reports hatch open or closed state:

 ![](media/67181e84636669b890651ea83edcb493.jpeg)